PavanendraBaahubali/Booking-System/README.md

 - **Seats**: Manages seat details and their status (available/booked).
 - **Bookings**: Handles the booking information for a user, mapping it to specific shows, seats, and movies.

-## Sequence Diagram

-Here is a high-level sequence diagram that outlines the flow of actions during the booking process:

 ## Features

 - Browse available movies by location and theatre.